duanewood/cloudli/README.md

 ## Examples

-Here are a few examples of available commands:
+Here are a few examples of available commands.
+See [Example Directory below](#Example-Directory) for additional examples and instructions for running the examples.

 ### Example: fire:diff